 Experienced professionals are in demand in the Alabama job market.
 So are MBA professionals with hands-on experience.
 Major corporations in Alabama seek out MBA graduates for leadership roles to give their businesses a competitive edge in the market by increasing revenue and support growth.
 This is precisely why corporate strategists and leaders, most with an MBA, enjoy rewarding, high-paying jobs in Alabama.

 Of course, the business school in Alabama that you choose can make a drastic difference to your pay package.
 Here’s a look at the salaries earned by different MBA graduates as shown on Payscale.

 - Auburn University MBA graduates draw about $53,000 in the early career.
 The top-career pay is around $122,000.

 - MBA graduates from the University of Alabama- Huntsville Campus draw $67,820 in their early careers.

 - Troy University MBA graduates earn $51,300 per year earlier on and $82,000 mid-careers.

 The field of expertise also affects the pay scale.
 The fields below earn the following average salaries per year, according to the Bureau of Labor Statistics.

-It is evident from the above statistics that chief executives secure the best salaries, so it comes as no surprise that there is a stiff competition in the market for these highly-coveted executive positions.
-The job opportunities for chief executives over the next 10 years are actually expected to decrease by 1.2% between 2014 and 2024.10
+It is evident from the above statistics that chief executives secure the best salaries, so it comes as no surprise that there is stiff competition in the market for these highly-coveted executive positions.
+Over the next ten years, the job opportunities for chief executives are expected to decrease by 1.2% between 2014 and 2024.

 Other Popular Online MBA Program Pages